 - Are LL.M. students required to have health insurance coverage while at UConn Law?

 Yes.
 Students are automatically enrolled in the university’s health insurance program unless the student opts out and provides proof of sufficient coverage.

 UConn Law offers a limited number of merit based scholarships for international students.
 All matriculated students are considered for these awards.
 Typically, the scholarships only cover a small portion of tuition costs and fees.

 Also, U.S. citizens and eligible non-citizens may submit the Free Application for Federal Student Aid (FAFSA).
 Please contact UCONN Law’s Student Finance Office for more information.

 - How does the admissions process work?

 Applications may be submitted on a continual basis.
-After receipt of complete application, the admissions committee will review application and conduct an interview with promising applicants (telephone or Skype).
-Usually, two weeks after the interview the admissions committee will make a decision.
+Upon receiving a complete application, the admissions committee will review it and conduct an interview (via telephone or Skype).
+Decisions are typically made within two weeks of receiving a complete application.

 - Which universities have UConn Law partnerships?